This article highlights some of the best stay-at-home mom jobs, broken down into five categories:

 For example, you can focus on affiliate marketing, selling digital products (like courses and e-books), or generating revenue through display advertising.
 Or, you can do like this site does and leverage a combination of these and other methods.

 The mix of flexibility and income potential is why Whitney Bond, the creator of the popular blog Tried and True Mom Jobs, listed blogging as the #1 option on her version of this list.

 We’ve ranked it lower than some other options because while starting a blog is fast, easy and cheap, you won’t start making money right away.
 It usually takes between six and 12 months before you’ll see much traffic.

 But over time, and with consistent effort, your site can grow into anything from a part time job that brings in a little extra cash to a full time operation that employs a team of writers, editors, graphic designers and others.

 It can even be a source of passive income, as a blog post can keep generating income long after it’s been published.

 If you’d like to learn more, sign up for my free, 14-lesson email course titled “How To Make Your First $1,000 Blogging.”

 Join over 10,000 others and get the step-by-step blueprint to make your first $1,000 blogging.
 Opt-in below to have it sent straight to your inbox!
 100% Free!

 MLMs and “Be Your Own CEO” Businesses

-MLM stands for multi-level marketing, and these “opportunities” are often targeted to stay at home moms.
-Older examples of MLMs are Avon and Tupperware, while newer ones include Beachbody and LuLaRoe.
+MLM stands for multi-level marketing, and these “own your own business opportunities” are often targeted specifically to stay-at-home moms.
+Long-running examples of MLMs are Avon and Tupperware, while newer MLMs include Beachbody and LuLaRoe.